 NPAC SMS responds to the M-SET.

 The NPAC SMS responds with the M-ACTION response.
 An error will be returned if the service provider is not the new service provider (accessDenied) or if there is no version to be activated (invalidArgumentValue) or if any other failures occur.
+For the XML interface, ACTR – ActivateReply.

 NPAC SMS issues an M-SET request setting the subscriptionVersionStatus to “sending,” subscriptionBroadcastTimeStamp on the subscriptionVersionNPAC object.